Other Transactions and Other Transaction Consortia

 - Consortium membership does not guarantee an OT award!

-- Non-traditional vendors, non-profit organizations, and academic organizations may be challenged by the financial considerations of consortia membership due to fees and % of award fees charged by consortia
+- Non-traditional vendors, non-profit organizations, and academic organizations may be challenged by the financial considerations of consortia membership due to fees and percentage of award fees charged by consortia

 - Some consortia are in high demand by government customers and are thereby resource constrained.
 This can due to volume of work for the consortium or by the availability of the assigned government contracting office.
 If the consortium is unable to take on new work, members may miss out on potential award opportunities.